September 29, 2017

-We were already planning on attending what was sure to be a great Halloween festival, but we’re definitely not missing it if Satan is planning on making an appearance.
+We were already planning on attending what’s sure to be a great Halloween festival, but we’re definitely not missing it if Satan is making an appearance.

 Thankfully, Dubinsky’s store will be closed October 6-7 to show her non-support of the festival, so we don’t have to deal with her trying to ruin our good, wholesome devil-worshipping.

 For dates, tickets, and entertainment lineups check out Windigo Fest.

 On a side note, some people already think Satanism has come to Manitowoc.